SuborbitalPigeon/chapter_image/text/image.md

 # Acquisition of C-scan images

 <!---
-Details of how C-scans are generated from the underlying data.
+Details of how C-scans are generated from the underlying raw_data.
 Things about VIEWS and how the gating parameters work and so on.
 -->